 T 5 V Hovland -14 [-3]

 As we can see from these tables in the first two years only one player in each year who started the week outside of the top five was able to breach the top four finishing places and that man was the same player on each occasion, Xander Schauffele, who is undoubtedly something of a course specialist.
-Last year though two further players who started outside of the top five Justin Thomas and Kevin Na who started on -4 and -2 respectively were able to breach the final top five.
+In 2021 though two further players who started outside of the top five Justin Thomas and Kevin Na who started on -4 and -2 respectively were able to breach the final top five.
 Last year however it was a completely different picture as four of the six players who were top five and ties started outside of the top five places.
 This included the first two home Rory McIlroy and Sungjae Im who both started the week on 4- under.

 Ultimately though if you are looking to back the winner of the event/Fedex Cup the message under the new format is simple, focus on the top five players heading in.